MihaiCroitoru12/MihaiCroitoru12/README.md

-- 👋 Hi, I’m @MihaiCroitoru12, a Data Analyst with big dreams, who is trying to become the best version of himself through hard work.
+- 👋 Hi, I’m @MihaiCroitoru12, a Data Analyst.
 - 👀 I’m interested in learning new technologies which will be part of the future.
 - 🌱 I’m currently learning Python, aiming to be efficient in scraping, cleaning, structuring and analyzing data with BeautifulSoup, Pandas, Numpy and other libraries.
-- 💞️ I’m looking to collaborate on any projects that aim to make this world a better place.
+- 😊 I’m looking to collaborate on any projects that aim to make this world a better place.
 - 📫 We can connect on [LinkedIn](https://www.linkedin.com/in/mihai-croitoru-6298a0246/) or email me at mihaicrt12@gmail.com

 <!---